 (*Based off of over 22,504 screened voicemail calls.)

 If you think they will call back, or if you assume they will leave a message, think again.
 (Want to see how your practice compares?
-Check out our call tracking solutions for your dental practice if calls going to voicemail is an issue for you.)
+Check out our dental call tracking software, Smart Market Dental, if calls going to voicemail are an issue for you.)

 - Make sure your calls roll over to the back when the front desk is on a call.